Computing minimal Weierstrass equations

+\begin{proof} (1) and (2.b) follow from \cite{LTR}, Corollaire 2, p.
+4594 and Lemme 9(c), p.
+4593.
 (2.a) and the first part of (2.c) follow from the equality~\eqref{eq:dp0}.
 To finish the proof of (2.c), as $\lambda(p_0)=g+2$ is odd, we have $\epsilon(W(p_0))=1$ by Remark~\ref{Wp0-P}(3).
 The pole of $x$ in $W(p_0)$ has multiplicity $\lambda=g+1$ by {\it op.\ cit.}, Lemme 9(b), p.
 4593.
-This achieves the proof by (1) and (2.b). \end{proof}
+This finishes the proof by (1) and (2.b). \end{proof}